Grokzen/pykwalify/README.md

 # PyYaml and ruamel.yaml

-`PyYaml` is the default installed yaml parser and `ruamel.yaml` is possible to install at the same time with the following command
+`PyYaml` is the default installed YAML parser and `ruamel.yaml` is possible to install at the same time with the following command

 ```bash
 pip install 'pykwalify[ruamel]'